The only way to stop your stock tank pool from rusting

 How do I keep my stock tank from rusting?

-There is only one way that will work permanently to protect your stock tank pool from rusting which is a pool liner.
-Leaving the galvanized metal untreated or painted won’t last for a longer time period since the pool chemicals or pool salt will eventually rust the galvanized metal or eat away on the paint.
+There is only one way that will work permanently to protect your stock tank pool from rusting, which is a stock tank pool liner.
+Leaving the galvanized metal untreated or painted won’t last longer since the pool chemicals or pool salt will eventually rust the galvanized metal or eat away at the paint.

-Please read my stock tank swimming pool tutorial and video for detailed instructions and other materials used.
+Please read my stock tank pool tutorial and video for detailed instructions and all the other materials used.

 TIP: Make sure that the size of the pool liner matches the size of your stock tank